×

 When we asked expats and global nomads about the quality of medical care in Ukraine, they replied:

 "I don't know if I can give advice concerning medical centers as long as I need medical help not that often.
 Here I can share my experience in medical treatment in Kyiv or Kiev.
 For me it was necessary whether the clinic works with International insurance companies and in which way.
 I was suggested to pay myself and then make the reimbursement of the expenses.
-I was given all the necessary documents and didn't have any trouble with my insurance company," wrote an expat living in Kiev.
+I was given all the necessary documents and didn't have any trouble with my insurance company," remarked one expat living in Kiev.

 "If you travel in Ukraine make sure you have real good international health insurance.
 I had a kidney stone attack and had to fly to New York for my surgery at the V.A.
 (Veterans Hospital) which the service is totally free.
-I am receiving 100% disability from the V.A. so all my medicals costs are paid by the V.A. including medicines," said an expat in Kiev.
+I am receiving 100% disability from the V.A. so all my medicals costs are paid by the V.A. including medicines," said one expat living in Kiev.

 What are medical services in Ukraine like?